skandaar/skandaar.github.io/_posts/2022-04-03-The-formula-for-setting-and-achieving-goals.md

 ---
+layout: post
-title: The Formula for Setting and Achieving Goals
+title: "The Formula for Setting and Achieving Goals"
 date: 2022-04-03
-author: Yassine .T
-layout: post
 tags:
   - Goals
   - Procrastination
   - Planning
+author: Yassine Temtam
+avatar: assets/img/common/yassine-avatar.png
 category: Essays
 ---

 Before you come up with a list of goals you want to achieve, make sure your goals meet the following criteria:<br>
 * Specific<br>